 - choose the correct 'block' (a pattern shape that forms the basic characteristics of a garment)

-- make adjustments to the pattern to arrive at a sample pattern, usually a standard size 12, which is then used to decide whether to produce the garment in bulk
+- make adjustments to the pattern to arrive at a sample pattern, which is then used to decide whether to produce the garment in bulk

 - check the accuracy of the sample pattern